Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 It is vastly more robust that this blog post, which is supposed to be more of a 10000 foot overview!

 One of the great things about Zipkin is that it paints a really clear picture of what is happening in your system.
-Allowing you to wonder, "That's funny, why is it doing that?"
+Allowing you to stand back and think, "That's funny, why is it doing that?"

 I have a really good example of that, because I had that moment creating the example project for this blog post!
 My issue was that I was getting the kind of trace below.